r3zakalhor/FastMultRec/README.md

 ### All-in-One Script

 For convenience, you can find a bash script that performs all the steps mentioned above in one go.
 It’s located in `supplementaries/simphy_simulation.sh`.

----

-This streamlined structure ensures easy compilation and usage while providing clear instructions for running reconciliations with various algorithms.